Clayesmore Senior School, near Blandford Forum

 The library is situated in the main house and is, unsurprisingly, lovely, large and bright; the DT block is impressive and the theatre is large and purpose built, hosting at least two plays per term (there is real encouragement of the students to pen their own dramas, and in Year 10 students write their own plays, pitch them to a panel and, if chosen, go on to direct them.
 Even in these strange Covid times, the show must go on, and the ingenious Head of Drama and a cohort of Year 9s staged a version of ‘Taking Breath’, live streaming to an audience of family and friends by a student-led crew managing a suite of cameras to capture every emotion and movement.
 Nothing stops Clayesmore treading the boards.

 The Art Department (situated in the local village of Iwerne Minster) welcomes all students, with regular Drawing Days and cultural trips to Pitt-Rivers museum and the Ashmolean in Oxford, The Victoria and Albert Museum, Tate and National Galleries and many students heading off to study the subject at University.

-The Music Department easily rivals Clayesmore’s competitors, with a school orchestra, Choral Society, Concert Band, Chapel Choir, Horn Quartet, Bassoon Quartet, Bagpipe Band (I fancy being in that one), all led by an inspirational Director of Music who has really set fire to the department.
+The Music Department is excellent, with a school orchestra, Choral Society, Concert Band, Chapel Choir, Horn Quartet, Bassoon Quartet, Bagpipe Band (I fancy being in that one), all led by an inspirational Director of Music who has really set the department on fire.
 Concerts take place almost weekly and there is at least one major concert each term, with some smaller, more intimate events held in the Main House and other larger festivals in the chapel or on the lawns.
 During Covid, bands and orchestras have met outside to practise and there have been virtual student-led performances to all-school renditions of classics to keep spirits high.
 Every year pupils head off on scholarships to conservatoires.